Search All Doctors and Providers Affiliated with WakeMed.

 Find a Service Location

-Adjustable gastric banding (AGB) is the only adjustable weight loss surgery.
-It works by placing an inflatable silicone band around the top part of the stomach, which will create a small pouch and, in effect, make the stomach smaller.
+Adjustable gastric banding is the only adjustable bariatric surgery.
+It works by placing an inflatable silicone band around the top part of the stomach, which creates a small pouch and, in effect, make the stomach smaller.

 This pouch holds about a half-cup of food, rather than the roughly six cups that a normal stomach holds.
-It fills with food quickly, which means you won't be able to eat as much, and will feel full faster, yet it also allows you to absorb nutrients from food normally.
+It fills with food quickly, which means patients won't be able to eat as much, and will feel full faster, yet it also allows them to absorb nutrients from food normally.

 The band can be adjusted to meet a patient's needs.
 For instance, it can be deflated if a woman becomes pregnant, and it can be tightened for patients who are not losing enough weight to make a healthy difference.

-During the procedure, your surgeon uses laparoscopic techniques, making a small incision and using long-shafted instruments to implant an inflatable silicone band into the patient's abdomen.
-Like a belt, the band is fastened around the upper stomach to create a new, tiny stomach pouch that limits and controls the amount of food you eat.
+During the procedure, the surgeon uses laparoscopic techniques, making a small incision and using long-shafted instruments to implant an inflatable silicone band into the patient's abdomen.
+Like a belt, the band is fastened around the upper stomach to create a new, tiny stomach pouch that limits and controls the amount of food the patient can eat.
 It also creates a small outlet that slows the emptying process into the stomach and the intestines.

 The band is connected by tubing to a reservoir, which is placed under the skin during surgery.
 To change the size of the band, saline solution is injected into or withdrawn from the tubing with a fine needle, which inflates or deflates the band's inner surface.